Lifelong Learning

 Can you imagine a situation where people all over the world might simultaneously experience a sensation of slowing time?

-We’ve already lived through one such situation!
-Research shows that when the pandemic started and people across the globe were locked down, it was very common to feel like time dragged.6 This collective shift in time perception had a lot to do with emotion and motivation, as the situation created unique opportunities for negative feelings such as anxiety, stress, and boredom.
+We’ve already lived through one such situation.
+Research shows that when the COVID-19 pandemic started and people across the globe were locked down, it was very common to feel like time dragged.6 This collective shift in time perception had a lot to do with emotion and motivation, as the situation created unique opportunities for negative feelings such as anxiety, stress, and boredom.

 Interestingly, as we grew accustomed to being in lockdown, some people flipped to feeling like time flew by.
 These folks were more likely to report feeling relaxed and calm.